PraAnj/hexadecimal-2fa-code-generator/README.md

 4. Unit tests with pytest, catching edge cases too
 5. Requirement.txt for installations (Ex:- bitarray)
 6. Perf values for first folder creation, and random number generation
-7. Write a crawler utility to retrieve all magic hexa numbers
+7. Write a crawler utility to retrieve remaining magic hexa numbers
 8. Way to encrypt the folder hierarchy and files